Jack Donaghy: Storylines and characteristics

 Jack's mother still constantly calls him and she wants to move in with him, away from her retirement home in Jupiter, Florida, which has rocks made of foam because she tends to fall down a lot.
 However, at the end of the episode, he blackmails Josh Girard into taking all his mother's calls for him for the rest of Josh's life (Jack says that his mother will outlive Josh - "she's like Castro"), since Josh has a flawless "Jack Donaghy" impersonation.
 In the wake of the episode "Fireworks," Jack is demoted to Vice President of East Coast Television when CEO Don Geiss takes his microwave oven programming duties away from him, although a comment to Liz suggests that it may have been given back to him.
 At some point, he wrote a book entitled Jack Attack: The Art of Aggression in Business.

 Acting on Don Geiss' advice, Jack gets engaged to Christie's auctioneer Phoebe.
 However, Liz later discovers that Phoebe is actually an unscrupulous gold digger who is pretending to be English.
 Jack refuses to believe this since Phoebe had told him that Liz is infatuated with him and he decides to continue with their wedding.
 The situation is resolved when Jack has a heart attack while in bed with Phoebe, and realizes while recovering in the hospital during a conversation with Liz, Phoebe and his mother that he is in fact not in love with Phoebe.
 During this conversation, Jack's mother uses his heart monitor as a lie detector.
 Jack recovers from his heart attack and becomes a candidate to succeed Don Geiss as CEO of GE, competing against his arch-rival, Vice-President of West Coast Television Devon Banks, who, despite being openly gay, has gotten engaged to Geiss' oblivious daughter Kathy.
 Jack momentarily wins the coveted job of Geiss' replacement, only to lose it when Geiss slips into a diabetic coma.
 Banks makes a power grab, convincing the board of directors that the CEO's seat should stay with the family and getting his fiancée Kathy appointed, with Banks as the power behind the throne.
 Jack is demoted and humiliated, and leaves GE for a position in George W. Bush's administration.
 This proves to be hopeless, and Jack attempts to get himself fired.
 He succeeds this by funding a "gay bomb," a weapon that would cause enemy soldiers to "go totally gaybones for each other."
-The chemical warfare is accidentally released in a secret war bunker, and it is implied that Jack has sex with Dick Cheney.
+The chemical weapon is accidentally released in a secret war bunker, and it is implied that Jack has sex with Dick Cheney.
 This implication is furthered when Jack later confesses his sins to an ill-prepared priest.